RootstockCollective/collective-rewards-sc/README.md

 after changing these, the shell should remind you to re-run `direnv allow`, again.
 Do it even if it doesn't.

+If for development purposes you'd like to avoid using the deterministic deployer (CREATE2), so that your node doesn't need to be restarted every time you want to redeploy, you can use `NO_DD=true` environment variable to deploy using simple CREATE opcode (default if false, meaning it will use CREATE2).

 ## Features

 This project builds upon the frameworks and libraries mentioned above, so please consult their respective documentation